94hansnu/WebserviceMotEnWebshop/README.md

 ## Usage
 * Open a web browser and navigate to 'http://localhost:8081'.
-* Log in as an admin or user using the existing credentials.
+* Login as an admin or user using the existing credentials.
 * Perform the desired functions that are available.

 ## Technology & Framework